benjbuch/octo_waffle/part_03-working_with_strings.md

     ## [1] "bar," "Eart"

-> If you need to match a point, you need to use an ‘escape’ to tell the
+> If you need to match a fullstop, you need to use an ‘escape’ to tell
-> regular expression not to use the special meaning of “`.`”, but its
+> the regular expression not to use the special meaning of “`.`”, but
-> literal meaning.
-The ‘escape’ sign for regular expressions is `\`, so
+> its literal meaning.
+The ‘escape’ sign for regular expressions is `\`,
-> you regex `\.`.
-However, `\` is also the escape sign for R. In order
+> so you regex `\.`.
+However, `\` is also the escape sign for R. In
-> to *perserve* the escape sign for the evaluation of the regular
+> order to *perserve* the escape sign for the evaluation of the regular
 > expression, you need to escape the escape sign as well.
 (Sounds
 > confusing.)

-You will need `\\.` to match a fullstop literally.
+You need `\\.` to match a fullstop literally.

 ``` r